 12. Fort Pierce

-Known for fantastic evening sightseeing and adventurous paddling trips.
-Fort Pierce houses unique and hard-to-find marine creatures, like the bioluminescent comb jellyfishes.
+You are known for fantastic evening sightseeing and adventurous paddling trips: Fort Pierce houses unique, hard-to-find marine creatures like the bioluminescent comb jellyfish.
 If you use a transparent kayak, you can see them lighting up the dark waters beneath you in the evenings.
-There are plenty of mangroves forming a tunnel-like structure and adding to the beautiful atmosphere of the place.
+Plenty of mangroves form a tunnel-like structure and add to the place’s beautiful atmosphere.

 13. The Beaches of Destin

 The beaches of Destin provide an excellent kayaking site along the Emerald Coast of Florida.
-The clear, warm, and green water sparkling in the golden sun rays are perfect for enjoying the atmosphere while kayaking.
+The clear, warm, green water sparkling in the golden sun’s rays is perfect for enjoying the atmosphere while kayaking.
 One of the most popular kayaking trails runs from Destin Harbor and connects to the nearby Crab Island.

 Crab Island is famous!
-It’s essentially a giant sand bar that can only be reached via water.
-Despite being on the water, it boasts floating eateries and a water park!
+It’s a giant sand bar that can only be reached via water.
+It boasts floating eateries and a water park despite being on the water!
 You can easily kayak out to Crab Island and bask on a sand bar for the day.

-The Marina and the Jupiter Pointe Club have two launch points, which will give you easy access to start your kayaking adventure.
+The Marina and the Jupiter Pointe Club have two launch points, giving you easy access to start your kayaking adventure.